Arisien/minesweeper/README.md

 * `virtual void end_screen ()` - THis function is run when the game is finished.
 You can override when creating a custom UI.

 * `virtual Input input ()` - This is a function that returns user input.
-The Input object contains an enum stating what type of input it is (QUIT, POSITION, FLAG), as well as a Position object (containing x and y int variables) if the input type is POSITION.
+The Input object contains an enum stating what type of input it is (I_QUIT, I_POSITION, I_FLAG), as well as 2 integer variables x and y (used by I_POSITION inputs).

 * `virtual void render ()` - This function renders the UI whenever a move is played.